ultraio/docs-blockchain/docs/tutorials/index/index.md

         <td><a href="../guides/how-to-create-ultra-pro-wallet">Link</a></td>
     </tr>
     <tr>
-        <td>How to create Ultra Pro Wallet using Ultra Toolkit</td>
+        <td>How to create Ultra Pro Wallet using Ultra Tool Kit</td>
-        <td>Create an Ultra Pro Wallet for developers on Mainnet using Ultra Toolkit</td>
+        <td>Create an Ultra Pro Wallet for developers on Mainnet using Ultra Tool Kit</td>
         <td><a href="../guides/how-to-create-ultra-pro-wallet-using-toolkit">Link</a></td>
     </tr>
     <tr>